AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 .. tip::

   Use Aviatrix Create a VPC feature to Launch a new VPC to be used as Transit VPC.
 Go to Useful Tools -> Create a VPC, create a VPC with /24 VPC CIDR size.
 Select the option "Aviatrix Transit VPC".
+If you would like to continue to use your existing transit VPC and it is too small (not enough of /28 unused segments), use AWS Edit VPC CIDR feature to create a new /24 subnet.

 ..
 Note::